NEW PATIENT GUIDE

 - For Snowbird or Temporary Florida Residents: 2 separate proof's of Florida Residency.
 Please, check our FAQ page for temporary Florida residents requirements.

 How to Become a Medical Marijuana Patient in Florida

 - Patients must be at least 18 years of age.
 Minor patients accepted only with a legal guardian.

-- You must be a Florida Resident with a valid Florida I.D. or proof of Florida residency.
+- You must be a full-time Florida Resident with a valid Florida I.D. or driver’s license.
 If you do not have a Florida ID, you will be considered a snowbird and you must bring some kind of identification and proof of Florida residency, such as a bank statement, utility bill, lease, etc.

 - Patients must obtain and bring medical records or documentation from their treating physician such as a primary physician, specialist, therapist, chiropractor, etc. These records must be brought with you to your appointment or faxed to our office at 407-288-8607 prior to your office visit and they must be dated within the last two years.

-- The qualifying patient must have been diagnosed by a physician as having a debilitating medical condition
+- The qualifying patient must have been diagnosed by a treating physician with a qualifying medical condition.

 - All patients will be required to register with the Department of Health, details will be provided once the Florida Medical Marijuana Program has been fully implemented by the DOH.

 - A patient must have tried other treatments without success and the ordering doctor must determine the risks of use are reasonable in respect to the benefits to the patient.

 Patients have to be re-examined every 210 days in order to receive a new medical marijuana recommendation.